ricedh/drafts/03-ner.md

 ### Generating a List of Referenced Locations in Each Ad

-Our goal was to find all location names.
+Our first task was to find all location names.
 As mentioned, we chose Stanford's Named Entity Recognition software to use to identify locations in our corpora of runaway slave ads.
 We chose to write our entity tagger script in Python, and fortunately there is an interface called [Pyner](https://github.com/dat/pyner) that hooks calls to the NER program.

 Once we downloaded NER and cd'd to the directory, we started it with the following UNIX command.
 For an explanation of the arguments to the NER program, please read this short [introduction to initializing NER for using Pyner](http://outofabrownpaperbag.wordpress.com/2013/07/04/stanford-ner-and-pyner-the-beginnings-for-beginners/).
 Note that we use the english.conll.4class classifier.
 It served our purposes, but if you want to train your own classifier, you can of course do that.
 The Wilkens Group at the University of Notre Dame has a good [tutorial on training your own classifier](https://blogs.nd.edu/wilkens-group/2013/10/15/training-the-stanford-ner-classifier-to-study-nineteenth-century-american-fiction/) if you are interested.
 They used NER on a 19th century American Fiction data set, and their tutorial outlines the advantages of training your own classifier.